Nomenclature

 Consortium of Pacific Northwest Herbaria [CPNWH].
 2017.
 Agoseris aurantiaca.
 Seattle, WA: University of Washington Herbarium, Burke Museum of Natural History and Culture. http://www.pnwherbaria.org/ [Accessed 2020 October 25].

-DeBolt, A., and Parkinson, H. 2005.
+DeBolt, A.; Parkinson, H. 2005.
 Propagation protocol for production of container (plug) Machaerathera canescens (Pursh) A. Gray plants 2.875-inch x 5.5-inch plant band (container).
 Native Plant Network.
 U.S. Department of Agriculture, Forest Service, National Center for Reforestation, Nurseries, and Genetic Resources. http://NativePlantNetwork.org [Accessed 2017 July 21].

 DeBolt, A.M.; Barrash, K. 2013.
 Propagation protocol for production of container (plug) Machaerathera canescens (Pursh) A. Gray plants 2.875-inch x 5.5-inch plant band (container).
 Native Plant Network.
 U.S. Department of Agriculture, Forest Service, National Center for Reforestation, Nurseries, and Genetic Resources. http://NativePlantNetwork.org [Accessed 2017 July 21].